Marxsal/Quinoid01/README.md

 3. Click on the "Reload/Recycle" button.
 GDrive will announce that it is uploading your file.
 4. Switch your file to "offline" again if you continue to work in Quinoid.

 It also appears that you don't need to use your file in offline mode at all if you are continously connected to the internet.
 However, I haven't tested this and am not sure what happens when you "walk" out of internet range.
 In all cases, be careful.
-Don't commit any work that you really want to keep.
+Don't commit any work that you really want to keep.# Quinoid